Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 therefore the SCHC gateway MAY request a retransmission of this ACK in the next downlink.
-The device SHALL keep this ACK message in memory until it receives a downlink, on SCHC FPortDown from the SCHC gateway different from an
-ACK-request: it indicates that the SCHC gateway has received the ACK message.
+The device SHALL keep this ACK message in memory until it receives a downlink, on SCHC FPortDown from the SCHC gateway different from an SCHC ACK REQ: it indicates that the SCHC gateway has received the ACK message.

 Following the reception of a FCN=All-1 fragment (the last fragment of a datagram), if all fragments have been received and the RCS is not correct, the device SHALL transmit a Receiver-Abort fragment.
-The device SHALL keep this Abort message in memory until it receives a downlink, on SCHC FPortDown, from the SCHC gateway different from an ACK-request indicating that the SCHC gateway has received the Abort message.
+The device SHALL keep this Abort message in memory until it receives a downlink, on SCHC FPortDown, from the SCHC gateway different from an SCHC ACK REQ indicating that the SCHC gateway has received the Abort message.
 The fragmentation receiver (device) does not implement retransmission timer and inactivity timer.